 For even better fuel economy figures, Mercedes offers a single diesel engine, badged CLA 220 d.
 It uses a 2.0-litre engine with 187bhp, and sprints from 0-62mph in 7.1 seconds.
 Despite that, it’ll manage up to 57.7mpg when you’re treading lightly on the throttle.
 The CLA 220 d has the same eight-speed automatic gearbox as the fast CLA 35 and CLA 45 S models, which come with 302bhp and 415bhp respectively and both hit 0-62mph in well under five seconds.

-New for 2020 is a plug-in hybrid version is an appealing alternative to the petrol and diesel motors – especially for company car drivers.
+Introduced in 2020, a frugal plug-in hybrid version is an appealing alternative to the petrol and diesel motors – especially for company car drivers.
 It’s known as the CLA 250 e uses the same petrol engine as the 180 and 200, but paired with a petrol engine to produce a combined 215bhp.
 Not only will it hit 0-62mph in 6.8 seconds, but Mercedes says it’ll also manage 256mpg and 44 miles of electric range.
 As with any plug-in hybrid, this’ll depend on how often you recharge the battery and the type of journeys you do.

 While performance is important, many CLA customers will choose it over models like the Audi A3 saloon, Hyundai i30 Fastback and Mazda3 Fastback on the strength of its interior alone.
 Two 10.3-inch displays form a widescreen glass panel, spanning from behind the steering wheel across the dashboard, for a crisp and ultra-modern look that makes every rival feel dated.
 The smartphone generation will find the interface of Mercedes’ MBUX infotainment system instantly familiar, but others may rue the removal of the Comand control knob between the front seats, as it means leaning forwards to use the touchscreen, using the new touch-sensitive steering wheel controls or sticking with voice commands.

 Considering its sporting brief, the CLA is also just practical enough that a family could consider it.
 A growth spurt means passenger space is only compromised by tight rear headroom and a narrow middle rear seat, and its 460-litre boot is more than big enough for a trip away.
 If the narrow boot opening is a deal-breaker, you’ll want to look at the Mercedes CLA Shooting Brake estate instead.